eliaahadi/ai-de-upskill/ai_rag_app/data/docs/sample.md

-# retrieval
+# sample

-Retrieval augmented generation uses top-k document chunks from a vector store to ground answers and provide citations.
+This is a tiny test document about vector stores and retrieval.

+RAG improves answers with sources.